learn-co-curriculum/react-forms/README.md

 just set are used to set the `value` attributes of our two `input`s.
 From a user's perspective, the form behaves exactly how we'd expect, displaying the text that is typed.
-From React's perspective, we gain control over form values, giving us the ability to more easily manipulate (or restrict) what our `inputs`s display, send form data to other parts of the app or out onto the internet...
+From React's perspective, we gain control over form values, giving us the ability to more easily manipulate (or restrict) what our `inputs`s display, and send form data to other parts of the app or out onto the internet...

 <img src="https://curriculum-content.s3.amazonaws.com/react/react-forms/Image_21_FlowchartUpdate.png" width="300" alt="Diagram of onChange events" />